-Since August, an exercise to find an alternative use for the sites has been undertaken and a number of officer recommendations have now been agreed.
+Since August, an exercise to find an alternative use for the sites has been undertaken and recommendations are being set out for Council Executive to consider on Tuesday.
+The report - which can be read on the council's website - sets out:

 Almondvale Parkway, Livingston (formerly Xcite Livingston)

-The highest offer received at the closing date was for £850,000 and the site will be sold to a private company called West Coast Estates Limited (WCEL).
+The highest offer received at the closing date was for £850,000 and it was submitted by West Coast Estates Limited (WCEL).
 WCEL operate within the property development and investment sector and have a proven track record of commercial property development, working in Scotland since 1991.
 WCEL propose to clear the site and develop it to provide a new petrol filling station (to include an ancillary grocery convenience store), jet wash and electric vehicle charging facilities, plus a drive-thru restaurant.
+This would be subject to a planning application and approval.

 East Main Street, Broxburn (formerly Xcite Broxburn)